How to Change Domain Name on WordPress: Using cPanel and hPanel

 As businesses start offering new products or services, or entering new markets, changing the business strategy might become inevitable.
 This includes aligning your domain name with your brand value.

-In addition to providing a readable address, a domain name also represents your brand.
+In addition to providing a readable address, a domain name is the unique address for a website and it also represents your brand.
 With that in mind, the domain should reflect your brand’s goals and missions.

 Fortunately, changing a domain name is a straightforward process.
 This article will show you how to do so for a WordPress site.